Mono-Code-Scheme/scheme-rs/README.md

 `monocode-scheme-rs = { git="https://github.com/Mono-Code-Scheme/scheme-rs" }`

 # Usage
-You can check the [guidelines](https://github.com/Mono-Code-Scheme/guidelines/wiki/Palette-for-Languages/) for the functions to get the colors
+You can check the [guidelines](https://github.com/Mono-Code-Scheme/guidelines/wiki/Palette-for-Languages/) for how to use the palette.

 # Maintainers
 🐈‍⬛ lighttigerXIV